-The net amount recovered in any such action, after the allowance by the judge of costs and reasonable attorneys fees to the attorneys for the plaintiffs, in accordance with the services performed by each if there be more than one, shall be apportioned by the judge upon a hearing, with reasonable notice to all of the known heirs having an interest therein, such notice to be given in such manner as the judge shall direct.
+The judge decides how to split the recovery amount the heirs if there is no agreement.
+The net amount recovered in any such action, after the allowance by the judge of costs and reasonable attorneys fees to the attorneys for the plaintiffs, in accordance with the services performed by each if there be more than one, shall be apportioned by the judge upon a hearing, with reasonable notice to all of the known heirs.
 The apportionment shall be in proportion to the loss sustained by each of the heirs, and all heirs known to have sustained a loss shall share in such apportionment regardless of whether they joined or intervened in the action; but in the absence of fraud, no person who failed to join or intervene in the action may claim any error in such apportionment after the order shall have been entered and the funds distributed pursuant thereto.

-In Kansas limits are placed on intangible damages in wrongful death cases.
-This makes it even more important for you to have an advocate contacting proper experts to firmly establish the nature and extent of all the losses connected with such claim including economic loss.
-With strong representation you can be sure that you and your family will be fully compensated for this horrible wrong.
+In Kansas limits on intangible damages in wrongful death cases makes it even more important for you to have an advocate contacting proper experts to firmly establish the nature and extent of all the losses connected with such claim including economic loss.
+With strong representation you can be sure that you and your family will be fully compensated for this horrible wrongdoing.

-You can expect our friendly team members to provide you sensitive but strong support with sure guidance in this difficult time.
-When you call our friendly team members they will connect you with a knowledgeable personal injury attorney who will schedule a free conference.
+We will provide you sensitive but strong support with sure guidance in this difficult time.
+When you call our team, they will connect you with a knowledgeable personal injury attorney who will schedule a free conference.
 We be glad to talk to you and your family members about the process and how we can help.

 You will probably find answers to most of your questions on this web site but if not call us, the call is free.
 In Topeka call 785-370-0001 or in the Kansas City area call 913-228-1440.